-The digital project Diário da Grande Guerra: testemunhos portugueses has been created in 2014 by the Biblioteca Nacional de Portugal in Lisbon as a part of its Biblioteca Nacional Digital.
+The digital project Diário da Grande Guerra: testemunhos portugueses [Diary of the Great War: Portuguese testimonies] has been created in 2014 by the Biblioteca Nacional de Portugal in Lisbon as a part of its Biblioteca Nacional Digital.
 In this project entries for each day of the First World War show selected items such as photographs, sheet music, newspaper clippings and maps, which thus create a kind of current digital diary.
-Each day new items are being added in a Today In History rhythm; in 2016 you cannot yet access materials for 1917 and 1918.
+Each day new items are being added in a Today In History rhythm; in 2016 you could not yet access materials for 1917 and 1918.
 The news shown came also from outside Portugal, and helps documenting the perception in Portugal of the First World War.
 The project can only be viewed in Portuguese.

 The digital collection Første Verdenskrig: Kort [Maps of the First World War] has been created by Det Kongelige Bibliotek in Copenhagen, the Danish national library.
 This collection contains some 170 maps made in Denmark during the First World War and during its immediate aftermath.
 There are seven sections.
 Four atlases deal successively with the 1921 border between Denmark and Germany (63 maps), the city of Flensburg (9 maps), four statistical maps for the province of South Jutland, and a general atlas of the Great War (20 maps).
 The other sections contain maps for Africa (2 maps), Denmark (9 maps) and Europe (78 maps).
 There are also some German and British maps with a clear propagandistic aim.